Oli & Levi

 Lunch breaks in the city can be fraught with danger.
 For every awe-inspiring cafe filled with mouth-watering treats, there are 10 more with doughy focaccias, dry sushi or questionable fried fare.
 It’s a common theme in the CBD and despite all the fabulous restaurants Melbourne foodies have access to in the evenings, laid-back venues for sandwiches and salads at a reasonable price are few and far between.

-Enter Oli & Levi, a cafe at the end of Coromandel Place off Little Collins, bright yellow awnings beckoning passersby from its all but hidden spot.
+Enter Oli & Levi, a cafe at the end of Coromandel Place off Little Collins near Russell, where bright yellow awnings beckon passersby from its all but hidden spot.

-Already causing a stir with $1.50 sweet or savoury tarts, the small yet considered menu is a welcome change from some of the area’s overpriced and unappealing dishes.
-Head chef Sean Muir, formerly of Elwood’s Dandelion, has even injected a hint of Asian flare, with the hot duck roll a standout come lunchtime.
+The small yet considered menu is a welcome change from some of the area’s overpriced and unappealing dishes.
+Head chef Sean Muir, formerly of Dandelion in Elwood, has injected a hint of Asian flare, with the hot duck roll a standout come lunchtime.

-The space itself also reflects this theory, with the industrial yet cosy setting providing a relaxed, light-soaked atmosphere and bi-folding doors.
-They serve Allpress coffee, while food is available to takeaway or eat in (both inside or out).
+The space itself also reflects this theory, with the industrial-yet-cosy setting providing a relaxed, light-soaked atmosphere.
+They serve Allpress coffee, and it, as well as the food, is available to take away or eat in.